simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 ### Strengthening Linux Scripting: Python vs. Bash

 When it comes to fortifying scripting languages on Linux, **Python** and **Bash** offer unique approaches to enhancing security.
-Let's explore how administrators can bolster the security of these two languages on Linux systems.
+Here's a look at how administrators can strengthen the security of these two languages on Linux systems.

 #### Python: A Robust Choice